 - Extreme allergies/sensitivities to pollens, chemicals, and foods: she had a nearly immediate reversal in her allergies

-- Eyesight: she didn’t need to use contacts or glasses within about a month and half.
+- Eyesight: she didn’t need to use contacts or glasses within about a month and a half.

 - Other symptoms (brain fog, acne, eczema, bloating, indigestion and acid reflux, restless leg, headaches and migraines, edema, heart pains and irregular heartbeat, halitosis, tinnitus, inability to handle cold or heat, etc.) resolved in a month or less.